Ancient medicine led to breakthroughs that evolved into modern-day medicine.

-The world of Ancient Medicine led to breakthroughs in Modern Medicine.
-Medical professions aid patients through the work of their predecessors.
-Due to the discoveries of the past, the present can heal and treat the sick and wounded to the best of their ability.
+Due to the discoveries of the past, present medical professionals can heal and treat the sick and wounded to the best of their ability and knowledge.

-Compared to today, the gods played a large part in the healing process.
-Offerings, reading spells, and wearing amulets were common methods to heal.
+Unlike today, the gods played a large part in the healing process in ancient times.
+Offerings, reading spells, and wearing amulets were common healing methods.

-With time, the profession developed.
-As it developed, medical professionals could help where the gods could not.
+With time, medical professions developed and evolved, and, because of science, medical professionals helped where the gods could not.

 Ancient Medicine in Mesopotamia